YetAnotherNerd/whatlastgenre/README.md

 * `rauth` is required for Discogs (disabled by default).
 If you want to use Discogs, install `rauth` with pip like above and activate `discogs` in the configuration file (see below).
+* `requests-cache` can additionally cache the raw queries from requests if installed.
+This is mainly a developers feature.

 ## Configuration